python/devguide/developer-workflow/extension-modules.rst

    especially if they already have a pure Python implementation.

-According to :pep:`399`, *new* extension modules MUST provide a working and tested pure Python implementation, unless a special dispensation is given.
+According to :pep:`399`, *new* extension modules MUST provide a working and tested pure Python implementation, unless a special dispensation from the :github:`Steering Council <python/steering-council>` is given.
-Please ask the :github:`Steering Council <python/steering-council>` if such dispensation is needed.

 Adding an extension module to CPython
 =====================================

-Assume that the standard library contains a pure Python module :mod:`!foo` together with the following :func:`!foo.greet` function:
+Assume that the standard library contains a pure Python module :mod:`!foo` with the following :func:`!foo.greet` function:

 .. code-block:: python
    :caption: Lib/foo.py